Fullness — or the experience of physical satiation — is a challenging area for many people in recovery from dieting or disordered eating.

 What is fullness?

 Importantly, not everyone experiences fullness as comfortable or pleasant.
 For some, eating to “comfortable fullness” feels uncomfortable.
 This is one of the reasons so many find Intuitive Eating so challenging.
-This is also why somatic practices and exposure work can be helpful in bringing some sense of safety to the experience.
+This is also why somatic practices and exposure work can help bring a sense of safety to the experience.

 If you’ve been dieting for a while or are used to under-eating, eating until fullness can be a bit of an adjustment.
 It’s incredibly common for dieters to spend most of their time suppressing hunger or eating just enough to take the edge off.
 Feeling full and satisfied can be brand new.